-- (i) Revenue of the Network business is controlled under the Commerce Act 1986. - (ii) The Group's ability to achieve the profit performance targets agreed above could be materially affected by changes in Government Policies, Legislation and Regulations. - (iii) The above performance targets are before any unrealised gains or losses from derivatives (Ngawha and Group) are taken to account and exclude the effect of any asset revaluations (Ngawha and Group). - (iv) Group results include Network (Top Energy), Generation (Ngawha) and all other minor activities carried out by the Group.
-Network Business plus Generation Business will not add to the Group due to the immaterial minor activities. - (v) The ratio of consolidated Shareholder's Funds to Total Assets will not be greater than 1:3.0 (no greater than 1:3.2 during the Ngawha expansion ending 31 March 2021).
-This is relevant with the present ownership, but any change in the future may lead to this being reviewed. - (vi) Shareholder's Funds comprise the total issued capital, the balance of undistributed profits and all revenue and capital reserves, excluding any minority interests, excluding any effect of the revaluations.
+- (i) Revenue of the Network business is controlled under the Commerce Act 1986. - (ii) The Group's ability to achieve the profit performance targets agreed above could be materially affected by changes in Government Policies, Legislation and Regulations. - (iii) The above performance targets are before any unrealised gains or losses from derivatives (Ngawha and Group) are taken to account and exclude the effect of any asset revaluations (Ngawha and Group). - (iv) The Network performance excludes any indexation (CPI) that is applied to the regulated asset base, which forms part of the regulatory returns that are audited and disclosed to the Commerce Commission.
+This means that the returns expressed within the SCI, are lower than those assessed by the regulator. - (v) Group results include Network (Top Energy), Generation (Ngawha) and all other minor activities carried out by the Group.
+Network Business plus Generation Business will not add to the Group due to the immaterial minor activities. - (vi) The ratio of consolidated Shareholder's Funds to Total Assets will not be greater than 1:3.0 (no greater than 1:3.2 during the Ngawha expansion ending 31 March 2021).
+This is relevant with the present ownership, but any change in the future may lead to this being reviewed. - (vii) Shareholder's Funds comprise the total issued capital, the balance of undistributed profits and all revenue and capital reserves, excluding any minority interests, excluding any effect of the revaluations.
 Total Assets of the Group comprise all the tangible and intangible assets of the Group at their current book values as defined in the Group's Statement of Accounting Policies, excluding the effect of any asset revaluations.
 Therefore, these values will not be the same as disclosed in the Annual Financial Statements.

-B. Safety Culture
+B. Safety and Organisational Culture